polyfloyd/ledcat/README.md

 ledcat
 ======

-ledcat is simple utility that aims to be able to drive any kind of LED-strip while also providing a simple standard interface for programs.
+Ledcat is simple utility that aims to provide a standard interface for driving LED-strips and such.

 Simply create a program that outputs 3 bytes of RGB for each pixel in your strip.